 Spirituality and Wellbeing Videos

-We have been working with the Chaplaincy, Pastoral and Spiritual Support Service team at Kingston Hospital NHS Foundation Trust, on the spiritual aspect of cancer from the patient’s point of view and for staff and volunteers involved with cancer care.
+We have been working with the Chaplaincy, Pastoral and Spiritual Support Service team at Kingston Hospital NHS Foundation Trust in collaboration with North Central London Cancer Alliance, North East London Cancer Alliance, and South East London Cancer Alliance, on the spiritual aspect of cancer from the patient’s point of view and for staff and volunteers involved with cancer care.

 The workshops were filmed and three videos were produced which provide insight into the participants’ experiences and the structured facilitation.
 These can be used to stimulate discussion among teams about how they might address these issues in their service.